Tighe Alluis

 click for a longer view

-Are Irish sweathouses a continuation of a prehistoric tradition of inhaling consciousness-altering smoke, recently overlaid with the prophylactic function of saunas ?
+Are Irish sweathouses a continuation of a prehistoric tradition of inhaling consciousness-altering smoke, recently overlaid or amalgamated with the prophylactic function of saunas ?

 Killadiskert, county Leitrim